 The project appeared to be underway well before the February 18th meeting – new utility poles were lying along Don Joseph’s salon on Fifth for several weeks, and surveyors were spotted at Spruce and South Rice at least a week prior to the meeting.
 After the February 18th vote City Council members read from prepared remarks, decisions were already made.
 Once again a lack of transparency has been mentioned by residents.

 Many residents have questioned the wisdom of Council spending bond funds to beautify a commercial street running behind a large grocery store even as another $47 million dollar bond issue is being discussed for the City election this Fall.

-Bellaire’s current debt will total $129 million, not including interest, on September 30, 2019, the end of the current fiscal year.
+Bellaire’s current debt is estimate to total $129 million, not including interest, on September 30, 2019, the end of the current fiscal year.
 We have one of the highest debt-per-capita ratios in the state, about $ 6,800 per person.
+(See chart at left.)